citp/privacy-policy-historical/a/ac/acc/accruent.com.md

 ###  Security

 The security of your personal information is important to us.
+When you enter sensitive information (such as login credentials) on our order forms, we encrypt the transmission of that information using secure socket layer technology (SSL).

 We follow generally accepted standards to protect the personal information submitted to us, both during transmission and once we receive it.
 No method of transmission over the Internet, or method of electronic storage, is 100% secure, however.
 Therefore, we cannot guarantee its absolute security.
 If you have any questions about security on our Web site, you can contact us at vang@accruent.com.

 ###  Changes to This Privacy Policy